-The Demand Planner: Quarterback for the Planning Process
+The Demand Planner: Quarterback for the Planning Team

 It is the function of the demand planner to consolidate this sales pipeline into a meaningful forecast of product demand, and prepare summary views easily understood by executives.